CircuitSetup/Remote/FUTABA.md

 ![battery](img/battery.jpg)

+This is a dual-cell 3.7-4.2V LiPo battery with a MH-CD42 booster board, which shifts the voltage to 5V and provides charging protection.
 With a simple modification, it has the perfect measurements to fit into the original battery compartment.
-The charging electronics, which are inside the blue shrink-wrap, need to be put elsewhere, otherwise the battery is too thick.
+The booster electronics, which are inside the blue shrink-wrap, need to be put elsewhere, otherwise the battery is too thick.
 Remove the blue shrink-wrap, the tape below that, and the PCB is free.
 I taped it on top of the battery compartment:

 ![battelec](img/battelec.jpg)